2025 in UFC: Cirkunovs v. Zuffa and Davis v. Zuffa

 In May 2025, two antitrust lawsuits were filed against the UFC.
 One, led by former fighter Misha Cirkunov, specifically challenges the enforceability of arbitration clauses and class action waivers in UFC contracts.
 The other lawsuit, filed by former fighter Phil Davis, alleges that the UFC's anticompetitive practices also negatively impacted the ability of non-UFC fighters to secure fair wages.

 Paramount and CBS partnership

 On August 11, 2025, the UFC announced a seven-year media rights agreement with Paramount Skydance Corporation worth $7.7 billion.
 Paramount+ will exclusively stream all events for seven years, starting in 2026.
 Some numbered events will also air on CBS.
 The agreement will allow the UFC to move away from pay-per-view as events will stream on Paramount+ at no additional cost.
 All 13 of the UFC's flagship events and 30 Fight Nights a year will be streamed on the Paramount+ service.
 UFC CEO and President Dana White announced the UFC would produce four big events per year on CBS, and that the UFC's planned card for the White House on June 27, 2026, would one of those events.

+2025 by the numbers

+The numbers below records the events, fights, techniques, champions and fighters held or performed for the year of 2025 in UFC.